Olaf Otto Becker

 Yousuf Karsh (1908-2002) was one of the most significant portrait photographers of the twentieth century.
 His portraits are easily recognisable for their bold use of studio lighting and closely cropped composition.
 Karsh’s photographs of the best-known politicians and cultural figures of the day have become their most enduring portraits.

 Michael Kenna (born 1953) is one of the most acclaimed landscape photographers of his generation.
 His photographs have been the subject of some 50 monographs and are held in the collections of over 100 museums worldwide.
 He is represented in the United Kingdom by Huxley-Parlour Gallery.

 Throughout her career, Jocelyn Lee (born 1962) has utilised portraiture as a tool to explore the tactile qualities of the living world.
 Her richly descriptive colour works emphasise the tonal and textural richness of foliage, fabrics and flesh.
-Lee is driven by existential themes, including those of sexuality, family, death and aging.
+Lee is driven by existential themes, including those of sexuality, family, death and ageing.

 Vivian Maier (1926-2009) was a professional nanny who, unbeknownst to those that knew her, used her spare time to scour the streets of Chicago and New York, shooting up to a whole roll of film each day.
 Unknown in her lifetime, she left an outstanding body of work composed of more than 100,000 negatives.
 Her archive is represented in the United Kingdom by Huxley-Parlour Gallery.

 Steve McCurry (born 1950) is best known for his evocative colour photographs that document both human struggles and joy.
 Having travelled the globe for over thirty years, McCurry has photographed warzones, burning oil fields, refugee camps, ship breaking yards and monsoons all over the world.
 A member of Magnum Photos since 1986, many of his images have become modern icons.

 The subject of 350 exhibitions in museums and galleries worldwide and two-time Guggenheim Fellow, Joel Meyerowitz (born 1938) is one of the most highly regarded photographers of the second half of the twentieth century.
 Alongside William Eggleston and Stephen Shore, he drove the repositioning of colour photography from the margins to the mainstream.